Alfystar/EMP/00_Guide/packProtocoll.md

 ## Pack Protocol info

-The magic trick behind the library are the protocol used to encode/decode and send the packs use this elements:
+The magic trick behind the library is the protocol used to encode/decode and send the packs use this element:

 - [COBS codification](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) to transform any data-pack in **self ended pack data**, different data-pack haven't the necessity to have the same size.
 - [CRC8](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) to and minimal security check of the pack transmission (This feature can be disable, but here are suppose always active).

-This elements permit to the library the Send/Receive operation not only for 1 type of message, but **any number of different pack** all in the same stream and with the same library.
+This elements permit to the library the Send/Receive operation not only for 1 type of message, but **any number of different packs** all in the same stream and with the same library.

 ## Algorithm Flow
 #### Send Procedure